 Planet Aid collected approximately 100 million pounds of used textiles in 2015 in the United States.
 Through the reuse and recycling of this material, Planet Aid saved valuable resources that helped to reduce the emission of CO2 and other gasses that contribute to global warming.
 Clothing that is decaying in a landfill releases methane, a potent greenhouse gas.
 Similarly, producing the fibers to make cloth, such as cotton, is energy intensive and requires large inputs of fossil fuel, water, fertilizer, and pesticides.
 Reusing clothing and reducing the need for manufacturing new clothes is a meaningful way to save resources and mitigate climate change.

 Since 1997, Planet Aid has been supporting dozens of development projects across the globe.
-Through our sister organizations in the Humana People to People Federation, as well as numerous other partnerships, we are able to provide life-changing, sustainable assistance.
+Through Humana People to People Federation, as well as numerous other partnerships, we are able to provide life-changing, sustainable assistance.
 Below is an overview of the projects we supported in 2015.

 Locations of Development Projects